itscodenation/curriculum-15-16/units/7-commandline/sessions/1-commandline/README.md

 #### Homework

-There is no homework for this session.
-However, it is at the discretion of the teacher to assign the [next session](../2-terminus/README.md) for homework if they would like.
+There is no homework for this lesson.
+However, it is at the discretion of the teacher to assign the [next lesson](../2-terminus/README.md) for homework if they would like.

 ## After Class